I’m like you: curious and constantly doing my own research.

 Make sure you and your partner check out my latest post on men’s fertility to ensure you’re both doing everything you need for a healthy conception.

 Once we’ve conceived, how does vitamin D affect my pregnancy?

-Vitamin D is a critical tool that your body will use to help your baby’s baby's bones, kidneys, heart, and nervous system to develop.
-It can also have a massive impact on the health of both you and baby throughout pregnancy, at delivery, and postpartum.
+Vitamin D is a critical tool your body will use to help your baby's bones, kidneys, heart, and nervous system develop.
+It can also have a massive impact on your and baby's health throughout pregnancy, delivery, and postpartum.

-When a women experiences vitamin D deficiency during pregnancy, it increases her risks of
+When a woman experiences vitamin D deficiency during pregnancy, it increases her risk of